NuriAmari/website/README.md

 Personal website created using React.
-Available soon.
+Available now at nuriamari.com